Avaya Does Not Have Native PCI-Compliant Payment Capture

 Get Started

-Adding PCI-compliant payments to Avaya does not require replacing your telephony infrastructure or embarking on a PCI audit.
-Shuttle provides a payment layer that works with your existing Avaya deployment — on-prem, hybrid, or cloud — and your existing PSP relationships.
+Adding PCI-compliant payments to an Avaya operation does not require replacing your telephony infrastructure.
+Shuttle provides a Twilio-based payment layer that works alongside your existing Avaya deployment (on-prem, hybrid, or cloud) and your existing PSP relationships.
+We'll walk you through what's live today and the path for your setup.

 Talk to our team about adding secure payment capture to your Avaya contact centre, or explore Voice Checkout to see how it works.